Updated: Jul 6

 Plug your most important device into the USB 3.1 or 3.2 Ports (Keyboard or mouse) first and ignore the bank of PCIe 2.0 ports at all costs for now.

-April 2021 will see better BIOS revisions to cure this malady or make it better.
+April/May 2021 saw better BIOS revisions to cure this malady or make it better.

 For those of you thinking this is to the advantage of getting Intel based chippery, I will do another blog that will reveal other Intel issues are far worse and deeper than this mere USB one.